 - Then grab your next-up size bin/bag and start fresh with a new bunch of baby clothes.
 I always enjoyed seeing the new outfits I had for dressing my little peanut.

-I’m not a monster.
+- Keep one (at most two) outfits from each size if you want.
 I know baby clothes can be very sentimental.
 I’ve kept an outfit from each size that I especially loved.
 You will look back on these tiny clothes and wonder how they ever fit and where your baby went.
-But don’t go crazy.
-Just hold onto a few things and let the rest go.

 IF YOU LIKE THIS IDEA, DON’T FORGET TO PIN IT!